Editorial photograph of electrical grid transmission infrastructure at dusk for an energy sector Oracle audit guide

 Where does Oracle find license gaps in OT and grid estates?

-The gaps cluster in three places: options, virtualization, and standby.
+The gaps cluster in four places: options, embedded licenses, historian estates, and standby.
 Each one is routine, and each one is defensible if you measure it yourself first.

 Database options on grid and SCADA servers